gbytegear/BinOM/README.md

 * `binom::Path` - path to BinOM node
 * `binom::Query` - query for conditionally searching data in a BinOM node
 * `binom::lexer` - BSDL to `binom::Variable` translator interface (More details in the [BSDL section](#binom-struct-description-language-bsdl))

+Documentation describing all classes and functions is expected soon.

 ### Library usage example